-(Music playing.)
-Bert Monroy: Reproducing Times Square is something that I have wanted to do.
-Even before the computer, when I was working traditionally, I always wanted to do Times Square, because it's such an incredibly colorful place, and I like doing neons.
-And where do you find more neons than Times Square?
-Now, what makes my work unique is that it's not a photograph.
-So I am creating these things very sharp, very large, so I can get all the detail I want.
-Epson love my stuff because of that.
-No matter how big they make it, it's going to look sharp.
+(Upbeat rock music) - Reproducing Time Square is something I've wanted to do, even before the computer, when I was working traditionally, I always wanted to do Times Square.
+Because its such an incredibly colorful place and I like doing neons.
+And where do you find more neons than Time Square?
+Now what makes my work unique, is that it's not a photograph.
+So I am creating these things.
+Very sharp.
+Very large.

+So I can get all of the detail I want.
+Epson loved my stuff because of that.
+No matter how big they make it, its going to look sharp.
 Nothing is out of focus.
-Well, here is the actual character I created, and there it is in the actual size it's going to be in the final painting.
-I went and createe a lot more details sometimes than I need, just so that when I bring it down it's going to look really clean and crisp.
-Something in my head clicked and said, "This is it.
-This is the media of the future," because I used to work large to get detail in my paintings.
+Where here's the actual character I created.
+And there it is in the actual size its going to be in the final painting.
+I went in, and created a lot more detail sometimes than I need, just so that when I bring it down, its going to look really clean and crisp.
+Something in my head clicked, and said this is it, this is the media of the future.
+Because I used to work large to get detail in my paintings.
 Digital just changed the whole landscape of the graphic arts industry.

 When I write a book, and showing all the stuff that I did, its not really giving away my secrets.
 What it is, is this is what I did with that particular tool.
 Now, here's how it works, you do something.
 I've eaten here many times before, but I was never inspired to paint it until that one moment.
 Because the light was just right, the shadows were just right, and the inspiration hit me, and I said, here's a painting.
 Art is a personal thing.
 I don't do my paintings for other people.
 If I did, I wouldn't be doing rusty old bar signs, I'd be doing nice little floral arrangements with little fruit baskets and stuff that people want to put over their couch.